candlepin/candlepin/server/functional-tests/README.md

 virtue of the FunctionalTestCase class and consists of beans defined in FunctionalTestConfiguration **and every class annotated with @Component (or equivalent)**.

+## Setting Arguments

+Arguments can be sent in to the tests that will set values in the various Properties classes.
+Just use the "-D" JVM syntax.
+For example `-Dfunctional-tests.client.debug=true` will display debug information detailing the HTTP requests and responses that tests are sending.